Eyjafjallajökull: 1821 to 1823 eruptions

 After that event the sequence of eruptions continued on a more subdued level until June 1822.

 From the end of June until the beginning of August 1822, another sequence of explosive eruptions followed.
 The eruption columns were shot to considerable heights, with ashfall in both the far north of the country, in Eyjafjörður, and in the southwest, on the peninsula of Seltjarnarnes near Reykjavík.

 The period from August to December 1822 seemed quieter, but farmers attributed the death of cattle and sheep in the Eyjafjörður area to poisoning from this eruption, which modern analysis identifies as fluoride poisoning.
-Some small glacier runs occurred in the river Holtsá.
+Some small glacier runs occurred in the river Hólsá.
 A bigger one flooded the plains near the river Markarfljót.
 (The sources do not indicate the exact date.).

 In 1823, some men went hiking up on Eyjafjallajökull to inspect the craters.
 They discovered a fissure vent near the summit caldera a bit to the west of Guðnasteinn.

 In early 1823, the nearby volcano Katla under the Mýrdalsjökull ice cap erupted and at the same time steam columns were seen on the summit of Eyjafjallajökull.

 The ash of Eyjafjallajökull's 1821 eruptions is to be found all over the south of Iceland.
-It is dark grey in colour, small-grained and intermediate rock containing about 28–40% silicon dioxide.
+It is dark grey in colour, small-grained and dacitic intermediate rock containing about 28–40% silicon dioxide.

 2010 eruptions

 On 26 February 2010, unusual seismic activity along with rapid expansion of the Earth's crust was registered by the Icelandic Meteorological Office.
 This gave geophysicists evidence that magma was pouring from underneath the crust into the magma chamber of the Eyjafjallajökull volcano and that pressure stemming from the process caused the huge crustal displacement at Þorvaldseyri [ˈθɔrval(t)sˌeiːrɪ] farm.
 In March 2010, almost three thousand small earthquakes were detected near the volcano, all having a depth of 7–10 km.
-The seismic activity continued to increase and from 3–5 March, close to 3,000 earthquakes were measured at the epicenter of the volcano.
+The seismic activity continued to increase and from 3–5 March, over a thousand earthquakes were measured at the epicenter of the volcano.